Snakehead fish pose a significant threat to native fish and wildlife resources. Credit: Courtesy of U.S. Geological Survey |

 INVASIVE SPECIES

-harm and pose a risk to human health.
-More
+Invasive species can cause economic and environmental harm and pose a risk to human health.
+More |

 Muk Leung Ip was sentenced to 60 days in jail, and both he and Lucky Aquarium received substantial fines for their illegal actions.
 In July 2011, Ip sent a shipment containing snakeheads from Ontario across the border to a Service special agent working undercover in upstate New York.
 Later that year, Ip sold 154 snakeheads to the same agent, knowing that the fish would be smuggled into the U.S. In addition to this conviction for violating the Lacey Act, Ip received six additional convictions under Canadian law and another under New York state law.